 It wasn’t too hard for me in the beginning to cut sororities from my list.
 I had a handful that I felt like I really connected with, but once we got to just a select few, I had to really evaluate what I liked and disliked.
 Again, this is not the time to check online message boards, etc. This is for you and you alone to decide!!
 I honestly called my mom a couple times just to talk about some of the houses when I couldn’t figure out who to cut.
 In the end I went with my gut feeling.
 And I’m really happy that I did.

-It’s so hard to pick just one so I’ll ramble for a bit and tell you a couple.
+It’s so hard to pick just one!
 Firstly, my big did a crazy good job during big and little reveal week.
 (Seriously, shout out to you Ash – you’re amazing!!)
-The baskets I was getting were just so cute.
-I remember telling my mom that I thought that it could be Ashleigh and low and behold I was right.
+The baskets I got were just so cute.
+I remember telling my mom that I thought that it could be Ashleigh and I was right.
 She is one of my best friends and I love her so much.
 Another cool thing was finding out my childhood best friend was a Tri Delta at another school.
-I had gone through recruitment right before she did so I was already apart of my sorority, and when I found out she was one too I was SO excited.
 I mean come on, how cool is it that friends since elementary school ended up being sorority sisters in different states??
-And lastly, I got to be an assistant for our philanthropy second semester and learning all about St. Jude was amazing.
+And lastly, I got to be an assistant VP for our philanthropy second semester and learning all about St. Jude was amazing.
 We put together an ice cream social and raised money for the kiddos at St. Jude.
 Earlier in the year, we also did a baseball tournament, and letter writing campaign.
-As I’m writing this I keep thinking of more and more stories to tell, but for now I’ll stop here.
-Maybe I’ll start posting sorority stories more often!

 If you have any other sorority stories you want to hear or questions you want answered feel free to contact me!
 And for all of my sorority ladies and soon to be sorority gals make sure you check out GreekU.
 They let me customize a pre-designed shirt (shown above) and I love how how it turned out!
 So special little thank you to GreekU for sending me this shirt.
 For Tri Delta clothing you can click here.
 If you are looking at ordering something from them use the code ABUNDANCE for 20% off!
 Good luck to all my ladies going through recruitment!!
 You’re going to do great and find your home away from home along the way!